General Hunting & Trapping Regulations

 Legal Shot

 In Tennessee, state wildlife laws require hunters and trappers to obtain permission from landowners to hunt or trap on private property.
 In fact, it is advisable to get written permission to hunt and is required to trap.
 With the passage of TCA 70-4-106 in 1990, a “Hunting By Written Permission” law went into effect.
 Simply, the law states that if private land has been properly posted by the owner with signs that include his or her name and address plus the wording “HUNTING BY WRITTEN PERMISSION ONLY,” a hunter or trapper must carry the owner’s written permission.
 If a hunter or trapper is found without that written permission, that hunter or trapper is subject to prosecution.
-Find out more here and download a blank sample form.
+Use the Hunting by Written Permission Only form.

 1. Possession of ammunition except what is specifically authorized is prohibited while hunting.

-2. The use or possession and/or the accompanying of anyone using or possessing raccoon calls, squallers, weapons, ammunition, or climbers while training dogs is prohibited during training season, except raccoon calls may be used during authorized field trials.
+2. On WMAs and public lands only, the use or possession and/or the accompanying of anyone using or possessing raccoon calls, squallers, weapons, ammunition, or climbers while training dogs is prohibited during training season, except raccoon calls may be used during authorized field trials.

 3. The use of dogs in taking or attempting to take deer or elk is prohibited.
-Taking or attempting to take deer being pursued by dog, or dogs, is prohibited.
+Taking or attempting to take deer being pursued by a dog or dogs is prohibited.
+A dog on a leash may be used to track a legally wounded deer or elk as long as such tracking is conducted consistent with TWRA Rule & Reg.
+1660-01-33-.01.
+Tracking must be concluded at midnight local time.

 4. Juveniles under the age of eighteen (18) are prohibited from using handguns for the purpose of hunting.

-5. No person shall make use of bait to hunt wildlife unless the bait has been removed and any electronic feeder disabled at least 10 days prior to hunting.
+5. No person shall make use of bait to hunt wildlife unless the bait has been removed and any electronic feeder disabled at least 10 days prior to hunting, except pursuant to a deerbait privilege license and its requirements of use as detailed in TWRA Rule & Reg.
+1660-01-06, Governing Deer Bait Privilege License.
+See the CWD webpage for more info.

 8. Use or possession of the following equipment is prohibited: